7 Types of Chiropractic Adjustments

 Spinal manipulation, also called manual therapy or spinal mobilization, is utilized by both chiropractors and physical therapists to relieve pressure on joints, reduce inflamation, and improve nerve function.
 While spinal mobilization is a “manual therapy technique” similar to the diversified technique discussed above, it utilizes more gentle thrusting motions and involves more stretching.

-A video demonstration of the Spinal Mobilization by Dr. Scott Taylor.
+A video demonstration of the Spinal Manipulation by Dr. Scott Taylor.

 3. Thompson Drop-Table Technique